cartrawler/cartrawler.github.io/docs/android/customisation/loyalty.md

 ```

 ## Loyalty Banner Landing Screen
 The template of the loyalty banner on the landing screen can be modified.
 There are two templates available "Default" and "Logo & Text".
-The later is a full width text with a central logo and an optional gradient background.
+The latter is a full width text with a central logo and an optional gradient background.

 <img src="/uploads/loyalty_banner_templates.png">